 Back in August, Fitdog asked for your favorite dog breeds.
 While we (obviously) love all dogs, we were curious about what our followers had in mind for their favorite dog breeds.
-The results are in, and maybe more surprising than you think!
+The results are in, and they may be more surprising than you think!
 Do you see your favorite dog breed on this list?

 Coming from a tradition of pulling heavy sleds through vast tundra, huskies are an unlikely favorite among Southern Californians.
 Huskies are a magical breed, sharing genetic codes with ancient species of wolves.
 This breed is special because they are so closely related to the first dogs who were ever domesticated.

 The term “pitbull” is confusing because to most people it encompasses a few different breeds, including the American Pit Bull Terrier, Staffordshire Terriers, and other bully breeds.
 Originally bred to protect livestock, these pups earned a bad rap after generations of being used as fighting dogs.
 From our experience, pit bulls are one of the most loving breeds out there!
 Just take Coco for instance– does that look like the face of a killer to you?